 Bolivia’s gateway to the Amazon, Rurrenabaque – or ‘Rurre’ as the locals call it- should be a definite place to visit on your South American travels.

-While many people think of Brazil for trips to the Amazon, you won’t regret your choice if you try Bolivia’s alternative instead- and it will be a lot better to your backpacker budget as well!
+While many people think of Brazil for trips to the Amazon, you won’t regret your choice if you try Bolivia’s alternative instead- and it will be a lot better for your backpacker budget as well!

 Rurrenabaque is a vibrant town situated in the North of Bolivia on the banks of the Beni River, where you can spend a day or two relaxing by the pool before you take a trip to Amazon basin or rainforest… Or both!